The ORWL Guide on the Communication of Crypto Asset Services

 A sincere presentation of performance

-Highlighting performance is a key element of the communication of an investment service on a given asset.
+Highlighting performance is a key element of the communication of an investment service.
 In this sense, the provider must ensure a sincere and balanced communication of past performance.
 Thus, the indication of a return that could suggest that it is guaranteed or stable, as well as the reference to a return linked to exceptional circumstances must be absolutely avoided.

 For example, formulations such as “safe and efficient returns”, tending to diminish the appreciation of risk, as well as “effortless returns of up to 80%” referring to an exceptional past performance could be qualified as inaccurate.
 Conversely, specifying the reference duration of past performance (over 1 month, 1 year, 3 years or 5 years) as well as the performance compared to a reference index (price of bitcoin, ether over the same period) is a good practice.